ondfa/text2text-coref/readme.md

 # Data formatter for text-to-text coreference resolution

-A Python tool that converts annotated coreference data in CoNLLu format into linear text format, cleans and validates tagged text output from Language Models (LLMs), and converts the output back to CoNLLu for evaluation.
+A Python tool that converts annotated coreference data in CoNLLu format into linear text format cleans and validates tagged text output from Language Models (LLMs) and converts the output back to CoNLLu for evaluation.
 The script ensures proper word alignment with reference text and maintains correct entity tag formatting while preserving as many original annotations as possible.

 ## Usage